Skip to main content

 samples collected annually

 The Public Utilities Department's Ocean Monitoring Program (OMP) is the preeminent leader in studying the effects of our regional wastewater treatment processes on the marine environment.
-The OMP covers over 340 square miles - from northern San Diego to northern Baja California, Mexico - from the shoreline to approximately 10 miles offshore, to depths of over 1,600 ft.
+The OMP covers over 340 square miles—from northern San Diego to northern Baja California, Mexico—from the shoreline to approximately 10 miles offshore and to depths of over 1,600 feet.

-The OMP is a requirement of three National Pollutant Discharge Elimination System (NPDES) permits for the City's Point Loma Wastewater Treatment Plant and South Bay Water Reclamation Plant, and for the International Boundary & Water Commission's South Bay International Wastewater Treatment Plant.
+The OMP is a requirement of three National Pollutant Discharge Elimination System (NPDES) permits for the City's Point Loma Wastewater Treatment Plant and South Bay Water Reclamation Plant and the International Boundary & Water Commission's South Bay International Wastewater Treatment Plant.

 • A marine biologist collects a water sample from the conductivity temperature depth profiler, also known as a CTD.A marine biologist collects a water sample from the conductivity temperature depth profiler, also known as a CTD.